kaiewiggins/kaiewiggins.github.io/_posts/2018-03-22-Public-Speaking-and-Teaching.md

 I'm a member and registered speaker with the Children's Writers & Illustrators of British Columbia (CWILL BC) Society. ([Speaker's profile](https://www.cwillbc.org/Member_View.aspx?MemberID=82980).)
 [Learn more about funding grants](http://artstarts.com/grants) for BC community events such as school and library visits.

-I'm also a creative writing coach with [Creative Writing for Children Society](http://www.cwc2004.org/), and have experience creating curriculum and facilitating multi-week workshops on creativity, storytelling, and writing themes for ages eight and up.
+I'm also a creative writing coach with [Creative Writing for Children Society](http://www.cwc2004.org/), and have experience creating curriculum and facilitating camp and term-length workshops on creativity, storytelling, and writing themes for ages eight and up.

-Previous one-off sessions, workshops, panels, and masterclasses have included topics on writing and storytelling, publishing (traditional, hybrid & indie), and motivation and resiliency for ages 10 and up.
-As a business writer, I also offer communications and marketing training for adults (these sessions are generally promoted separately via [The Creative Collective](http://thecreativecollective.net) and [Business Writing Solutions](https://businesswriting.solutions).)
+Previous one-off in person and remote festivals, sessions, workshops, panels, and masterclasses have included topics on writing and storytelling, publishing (traditional, hybrid & indie), and motivation and resiliency for ages 10 and up.
+As a business writer, I also offer communications and marketing training for adults (these sessions are generally promoted separately via [The Creative Collective](http://thecreativecollective.net).)

 Please enquire regarding dates, fees, and any other pertinent logistics with as much notice as possible.